• Skip to primary navigation

 1. Grilled Corn with Chili Lime Butter

-Nothing says summer like sweet corn on the cob, but this version takes it up a notch.
+Nothing says summer like sweet corn on the cob, but this version takes it up a notch, a classic summer staple in North America.
 Grilling brings out the natural sugars in the corn, giving it that irresistible char.
-Then, a spicy, zesty butter made with chili powder and lime gets slathered on top while it’s hot—melting into every crevice.
+At high direct heat (around 450-500°F) those sugars caramelize and the kernels darken.

 You get smoky, sweet, tangy, and spicy all in one bite.
-It’s messy in the best way, and every kernel pops with flavor.
-Serve it with grilled meats or just enjoy a couple ears as the main event—it can handle the attention.
+It's messy in the best way, and every kernel pops with flavor.

 This one's a crowd-pleaser that feels fancy, but takes almost no effort.